-The Moon rules Cancer, Saturn rules Capricorn and currently he is not only in residence, Saturn also has the Sun, Mercury, Jupiter, Pluto and Ceres (21 degrees 50′ Capricorn) as guests – a stellium.
-The Moon is opposite the Sun, Mercury, Saturn, Pluto and Ceres, Jupiter is conjunct the South Node (exact on January 6th).
+The Moon rules Cancer.
+Saturn rules earth sign Capricorn, and currently he is not only in residence, Saturn also has the Sun, Mercury, Jupiter, Pluto and Ceres (21 degrees 50′ Capricorn) as guests – a stellium.
+The Moon is opposite the Sun, Mercury, Saturn, Pluto and Ceres.
+Jupiter is conjunct the South Node (exact on January 6th).

 That’s a heavy load of earth energy – adding to it, Uranus is also in earth sign Taurus.

 Potent, underlying, festering issues from the past are surfacing – corruption, lies, inequality and injustice – that can’t be skipped over or avoided.
-A bumpy road lies ahead, but it leads to a turning point, something eases up, that ultimately may bring a sense of healing.
+A bumpy road lies ahead, but it leads to a turning point.
+That ultimately may bring a sense of healing.

 On a personal level, as ever, the influence of the eclipse depends on how your natal chart is linked up with the eclipse – could be a whisper, barely heard or an unmissable announcement.

 If the eclipse is buzzing your chart, so are Saturn and Pluto, and potentially life has been posing challenges and difficulties.
 Maybe leaving you feeling bruised, dispirited or worse – hang in!
 Things are shifting and repositioning – even if this takes time to become clearly visible.